 The intention is to simply have a corner of the internet where I can shoot the bull with people I look up to.
 Those who know, know, and those who don’t may never.
 That’s ok.
 You’re here, right?
 That’s awesome.
 Thanks for being a little curious.

 That’s part of the reason why I was excited for this interview with Ricki Bedenbaugh.
 Ricki was a prominent skateboard filmmaker for over twenty years before dipping his toes in the moto world in 2013.
-He’s currently one of the lead cinematographers at FOX Racing.
+He’s currently one of the lead cinematographers at Fox Racing.
 His background in skating allowed me to geek out on him for a bit before talking about his experiences in moto, so thanks for letting me indulge myself, Ricki.
-Hope you enjoy our conversation.

 World of Echo: You mentioned when we met at RedBud during the Motocross of Nations that you packed everything into a Crown Vic and gunned it to California.
 That seems to be a central theme among subjects on the site, the “Hail Mary.”
 Do you think the same method still applies today?
 Pack your bags and pick a coast?